CS-5100/Satellite/README.md

 1. Hill Climbing:
 Hill climbing is a local search algorithm that helps find the best solution to a given problem.
 The process is analogous to climbing a hill where you continually seek to improve your position until you reach the peak, or maxima.
 Algorithm:
     - Initial State: Start with an arbitrary or random solution.
     - Neighboring States: Identify neighboring states of the current solution by making small adjustments.
-    - Move to Neighbor: If one of the neighboring states offers a better solution (according to some evaluation function), move to this new state.
+    - Move to Neighbor: If one of the neighboring states offers a better solution (based on an objective function), move to this new state.
     - Termination: Repeat this process until no neighboring state is better than the current one or the maximum number of iterations have been reached.
-At this point, you’ve reached a local maximum or minimum (depending on whether you’re maximizing or minimizing).
+At this point, you’ve reached a local optimum.

+2. Simulated Annealing:
+Simulated Annealing draws inspiration from metallurgical processes, where metals are heated to a high temperature and then gradually cooled to remove defects and optimize their crystal structure.
+Algorithm:
+    - Initial State: Start with an arbitrary or random solution.
+    - Neighboring States: Identify neighboring states of the current solution by making small adjustments.
+    - Move to Neighbor: If one of the neighboring states offers a better solution (higher energy, based on an objective), move to this new state.
+If not, then compute the probability of accepting a low energy solution using:
+    $e^{\frac{\Delta E}{T}} < random(0, 1)$
+    where ${\Delta E}$ represents the difference in energy between the current and neighbouring states, and $T$ is the temperature.
+    - Termination: Repeat this process until no neighboring state is better than the current one or the maximum number of iterations have been reached.
+At this point, you’ve reached a local optimum.

 ## Getting Started